reonyanarticle/mtgproxy/README.md

 # MTGPROXY

-This is the scripts for automatically creating a proxy from the deck list.
+These are scripts for automatically creating proxy card images given a deck list.

 ## Getting Started